Seal of the Confederate States: History

 According to the Richmond Whig of September 25, 1862, a design that passed the Senate represented in the foreground a Confederate soldier, in position to charge bayonet; in the middle distance, a woman with a child in front of a church, both with hands uplifted in the attitude of prayer; for a background, a homestead in the plain, with mountains in the distance beneath the meridian sun; the whole surrounded by a wreath composed of the stalks of sugar-cane, the rice, the cotton and the tobacco plants, the margin inscribed with the words 'Seal of the Confederate States of America' above, and 'Our Homes and Constitutions' beneath.
 This seal was never used.

-The final design was approved on April 30, 1863, and a set of embossing dies ordered from the London engraver Joseph Wyon.
+The final design was approved on April 30, 1863, and a set of embossing dies ordered from London engraver Joseph Wyon.
 The seal was first used publicly in 1864.
 The dies eventually reached Richmond before the end of the war.
 However, due to the risks of running the Union blockade, the accompanying embossing press was only shipped as far as Bermuda.
 The dies (crafted in silver) were thus unlikely to ever have been used in any official capacity.
 Both sets of artifacts initially passed through private ownership before ultimately entering museum collections.
 The seal is kept at Richmond's American Civil War Museum.
 The press is in the BNT Museum at the Globe Hotel, St. George's.